Abstract Syntax Tree

 DocumentParsedEvent

-The best way to access and manipulate the AST is by adding an event listener for the DocumentParsedEvent.
+The best way to access and manipulate the AST is by adding an event listener for the DocumentParsedEvent

 Data Storage

-Each Node has a property called data which is a Data (array-like) object.
+(array-like) object.
 This can be used to store any arbitrary data you’d like on the node:

 use League\CommonMark\Node\Inline\Text;